fortunkam/fortunkam.github.io/_posts/2021-08-18-adding-diagnostic-settings-to-api-management-using-arm-templates.markdown

 If you extract the Template (`Export Template` option) from the Azure portal you will notice that these settings are not included.
 The reason is that these are actually resources of the Azure Monitor implementation not the APIM.

 For more details, take a look at the [Azure Monitor documentation here](https://docs.microsoft.com/en-us/azure/azure-monitor/essentials/resource-manager-diagnostic-settings).
+This contains a good set of examples for other resources but not APIM (is on my backlog to amend it).

 Here is a sample ARM resource template that adds all the available logger types (Event Hub, Storage and Log Analytics)